brianjbayer/mac-docker-plexserver/README.md

      Plex Server run and to manage your Plex Media Server
   3. Run the `./run-plex` script and follow the prompts to run the Plex Media Server using your `.env` file
-  4. When promted browse to https://www.plex.tv/claim/ (and login) to get the Claim token
+  4. When prompted browse to https://www.plex.tv/claim/ (and login) to get the Claim token
   5. Enter the Claim token when prompted by the script
   6. When the script completes, browse to http://app.plex.tv/